jpaik/tradetrendychanges/README.md

 - [ ] Minify all scripts and css before launch
 - [ ] Fix height of Star/grid item for Firefox
 - [ ] Add Admin controls for trade view
+- [ ] Add notifications for Stripe to users
 - [ ] Get feedback from initial users

 ## Ideas for the future